10 Things You Should Know About Ray Bradbury

 For such a visionary futurist whose predictions for the future often came true, Ray Bradbury was rather old-fashioned in many ways.
-August 22nd would have been his 92nd birthday; check out a few fascinating facts about the literary genius.
+In honor of what would be Bradbury's 97th birthday, check out a few fascinating facts about the literary genius.

-1. Most teenagers get a first job sacking groceries or slinging burgers.
-At the age of 14, Ray Bradbury got himself a job writing for George Burns and Gracie Allen’s radio show.
+Most teenagers get a first job bagging groceries or slinging burgers.
+At the age of 14, Ray Bradbury landed himself a gig writing for George Burns and Gracie Allen’s radio show.

-It took Bradbury just nine days to write Fahrenheit 451, and he did it in the basement of the UCLA library on a rented typewriter.
-The title of his classic novel, by the way, comes from the temperature at which paper burns without being exposed to flame.
+It took Bradbury just nine days to write Fahrenheit 451—and he did it in the basement of the UCLA library on a rented typewriter.
+(The title of his classic novel, by the way, comes from the temperature at which paper burns without being exposed to flame.)

-Though he wrote Fahrenheit 451 at UCLA, he didn’t attend school there, and, in fact, he didn’t believe in college.
-“I believe in libraries because most students don’t have any money,” Bradbury said.
+Though he wrote Fahrenheit 451 at UCLA, he wasn't a student there.
+In fact, he didn’t believe in college.
+“I believe in libraries because most students don’t have any money,” Bradbury told The New York Times in 2009.
 “When I graduated from high school, it was during the Depression and we had no money.
 I couldn’t go to college, so I went to the library three days a week for 10 years.”

 He was a big fan of the Disney parks, saying, “Everyone in the world will come to these gates.
 Why?
 Because they want to look at the world of the future.
 They want to see how to make better human beings.
 That’s what the whole thing is about.
 The cynics are already here and they’re terrifying one another.
 What Disney is doing is showing the world that there are alternative ways to do things that can make us all happy.
 If we can borrow some of the concepts of Disneyland and Disney World and Epcot, then indeed the world can be a better place.”

 9. HE WANTED HIS ASHES TO BE SENT TO MARS IN A SOUP CAN.